zsc/unified_cg/chapter15.md

 We'll see how the volume rendering equation naturally extends to include wave phenomena through the Green's function formalism, providing a unified framework that encompasses both ray and wave regimes.

+## Mathematical Foundations and Context

+Before diving into wave equations, let's establish the mathematical context.
+The transition from geometric to wave optics represents a fundamental shift in how we describe light propagation:

+**Geometric Optics**: Light intensity I(x,ω) follows rays according to: dI/ds = -σₜI along ray parameterized by s

+**Wave Optics**: Complex field amplitude u(x,t) satisfies wave equations:
+∇²u - (1/c²)∂²u/∂t² = 0

+The connection emerges through the **eikonal approximation**.
+For highly oscillatory fields u = A exp(ikS), where k >> 1:
+- Amplitude A varies slowly
+- Phase S satisfies the eikonal equation: |∇S|² = n²
+- Rays are orthogonal to surfaces of constant phase

+This chapter explores what happens when k is finite, revealing diffraction, interference, and the wave nature of light.

 ## 15.1 From Maxwell's Equations to the Helmholtz Equation

 ### Vector Wave Equation